 As you are asking this question the chances are that you are considering buying a property and have been told that you need a mortgage decision principle.
-By the end of this mortgage guide you will understand what a mortgage decision in principle is and everything you will need to do prior to getting a mortgage decision in principle.
+By the end of this mortgage guide, you will understand what a mortgage decision in principle is and everything you will need to do prior to getting a mortgage decision in principle.

-So, what exactly is a mortgage decision in principle?
+What is a decision in principle?

-A mortgage decision in principle is a decision from a bank or building society that they are willing to lend you a pre agreed amount of money for you to be able to buy a property.
+A mortgage decision in principle is a decision from a bank or building society that they are willing to lend you a pre-agreed amount of money for you to be able to buy a property.
 This is more than often the first step you’ll take prior to looking for a property to buy as it will let you know how much you can borrow and also that you will be good for your money when making offers on houses.

 How do I get a mortgage decision in principle?

 You can go to any bank or building society and ask for a mortgage decision in principle however it makes sense to choose who you go to wisely.
 Each lender has different criteria and the way they look at applicants.
 It is important that you get a lender that matches your criteria.
 The easiest way to make sure you get this right is to contact an independent mortgage broker.
 The mortgage broker will have a meeting with yourself and ask what you are hoping to achieve.
 They will ask some questions that the lenders will want to know for example who you work for, How much you earn and any debts that you may have.

 With the information you have given the mortgage broker, they will be able to advise who will lend you what you want to borrow.
 They will take into consideration the interest rates being offered by the different lenders.
 With over 14,000 mortgage available getting a mortgage broker working closely with you will be important.

 Recommended: How long does a mortgage application take?

 Will a mortgage broker charge me for their services?

 Not necessarily!
 Although some mortgage brokers do charge a fee, you will find that there are mortgage brokers that get do not charge a fee.